-As part of the Clinical Center of the University of Debrecen Department of Pediatrics is the largest pediatric institution in the Northeastern Hungary region, operating with 15 inpatient wards and 177 active beds.
+The largest pediatric institution in the Northeastern Hungary region is the Department of Pediatrics of the University of Debrecen Clinical Center.
+The clinic operates with 15 inpatient wards and 160 active and 31 chronic beds.
 It serves as the region’s center for healthcare education, treatment, and scientific research.

 In addition to general diagnostic and therapeutic pediatric methods, the clinic applies internationally recognized, state-of-the-art interventions.